The three most incredible arctic expedition vehicles

 2) The Snow Cruiser

-In the first half of the 20th century there was a race to explore Antarctica so various countries could claim territory there or perhaps find something interesting.
+In the first half of the 20th century, there was a race to explore Antarctica so various countries could claim territory there and perhaps find something interesting.
 The problem was that the continent was so big and inland lacked anything that could be used for food or fuel, meaning everything had to be brought from outside.
-This meant that a huge storage capacity was needed to explore in-land for any length of time, and led to a number of people coming up with vehicles they thought could handle the task.
+This meant that a huge storage capacity was needed to explore inland for any length of time, and led to a number of people coming up with vehicles they thought could handle the task.
 In 1939 one of these vehicles was actually built and landed in Antarctica in January of 1940 for a planned expedition to explore the area.

-The designer took inspiration from various tracked vehicle after seeing how well they could handle the snow and thought to himself “I know, ill make one with large rubber wheels that weighs 38 tons, that should do the trick”.
+The designer took inspiration from various tracked vehicles after seeing how well they could handle the snow and thought to himself “I know, I’ll make one with large rubber wheels that weighs 38 tons, that should do the trick”.
 It goes without saying that it didn’t do very well and immediately ran into problems the second it drove onto the ice.
 The wheels were completely smooth and copied from a design used on swamp vehicles, but would sink as deep as 3 feet (0.91 m) into the snow and constantly got stuck.
 The crew found that driving in reverse created better traction and the snow cruiser made a 92-mile trip completely in reverse and then got stuck.
 A team lived in the vehicle for a few weeks and conducted research on the local area but didn’t drive it again.
 They had to be rescued since the vehicle was several feet beneath the snow and they had to leave it where it was.
-Over the years several attempts were made to rescue it but non were successful and the snow cruiser is said to still be lost beneath the snow to this day.
-Turns out a 38 ton vehicle with literally no traction on the wheels isn’t the best thing to use in -70 °C weather.
+Over the years several attempts were made to rescue it but none were successful and the snow cruiser is said to still be lost beneath the snow to this day.
+Turns out a 38-ton vehicle with literally no traction on the wheels isn’t the best thing to use in -70 °C weather.

 3) The Sno-Cat

 In 1957 an expedition was launched to reach the South Pole that had been planned since 1955 and involved four of these Sno-cats.
 The expedition left Shackleton base in November and ran into problems straight away due to the weight of the vehicle compared to its size.
 The Sno-cat had excellent traction and was well-designed to handle the extreme climate, but the tracks and engine made it very heavy and it became prone to sinking in loose snow and wasn’t long enough to safely cross snow bridges without getting stuck.
-The above photo was taken of Sno-cat number 2 which had the nickname “Rock and Roll” for some reason, but as dangerous as this situation looks, the team were able to free the vehicle and continue onto the South Pole.
+The above photo was taken of Sno-cat number 2 which had the nickname “Rock and Roll” for some reason, but as dangerous as this situation looks, the team was able to free the vehicle and continue onto the South Pole.
 After the expedition, Sno-cat number 2 was given back to the manufacturer who donated it to a museum where it sits to this day.